gregbehm/twittertools/README.md

 **Source code for this project is in file ```twittertools.py```**

-Demonstration Twitter REST API tools
+Twitter REST API tools
 Author: Greg Behm
 Copyright 2017

-Caution!
+Simplified interface for invoking commonly-used Twitter REST API endpoint requests.
+Methods are invoked on an authenticated TwitterTools instance.
+A few module function also are available for convenience, such as twittertools.save_tweets().

+*Caution!*
-This software is for personal use and demonstration only.
+*This software is for personal use and demonstration only.*
-Any Twitter content collected with this software should be used
+*Any Twitter content collected with this software should be used*
-in accordance with Twitter's Terms of Service: https://twitter.com/en/tos
+*in accordance with Twitter's Terms of Service: https://twitter.com/en/tos*

-Read the Twitter Terms of Service, Twitter Developer Agreement,
+*Read the Twitter Terms of Service, Twitter Developer Agreement,*
-and Twitter Developer Policy before collecting Twitter content
+*and Twitter Developer Policy before collecting Twitter content*
-with this or any derivative software.
+*with this or any derivative software.*

 ## Example use